Case Studies

 Managing waste

-As they tend to order exactly what they need, Cambridge Food Hub has very little food waste.
-Should they have to throw away mouldy food, their relationship with a local pig farmer reduces their impact on the environment.
+As they have good data to predict what they will need for the following week, Cambridge Food Hub has very little food waste.
+Should they have to throw away spoiled food, their relationship with a local pig farmer who happily takes scraps reduces their impact on the environment.

-For edible food waste, the food hub regularly donates to the local food bank.
+For edible food waste, the food hub regularly donates to the local community food hub.

 They are also interested in circular packaging systems such as containers that can be reused and encourage our suppliers to use reusable packaging such as glass jars.